lapteva059/stock_checker/README.md

 # stock_checker
-Telegram bot and parser that notifies you when products are in stock
+Telegram bot sends a notification when the product is available on the site.